uraimo/SwiftyGPIO/README.md

 ## Installation

-To use this library, you'll need a Linux ARM(ARMv7/8 or ARMv6) board with Swift 3.x/4.x.
+To use this library, you'll need a Linux ARM(ARMv7/8 or ARMv6) board with Swift 3.x/4.x/5.x.

-If you have a RaspberryPi (A,B,A+,B+,Zero,ZeroW,2,3) with Ubuntu or Raspbian, get Swift 4.2.x from [here](https://github.com/uraimo/buildSwiftOnARM/releases/latest) or follow the instruction from [buildSwiftOnARM](https://github.com/uraimo/buildSwiftOnARM) to build it yourself in a few hours.
+If you have a RaspberryPi (A,B,A+,B+,Zero,ZeroW,2,3,4) with Ubuntu or Raspbian, get Swift 5.x from [here](https://github.com/uraimo/buildSwiftOnARM/releases/latest) or follow the instruction from [buildSwiftOnARM](https://github.com/uraimo/buildSwiftOnARM) to build it yourself in a few hours.

-I always recommend to try one of the latest binaries available (either Ubuntu Mate or Raspbian) before putting in the time to compile it yourself, those binaries could(and do most of the times) also work on seemingly different OSes and on different boards.
+I always recommend to try one of the latest binaries available (either Ubuntu or Raspbian) before putting in the time to compile it yourself, those binaries could(and do most of the times) also work on other Debian-bases distibutions and on different boards.

 And alternatively, you can setup a cross-compiling toolchain and build ARM binaries (Ubuntu/Raspbian) from a Mac, thanks again to the work of Helge Heß (and Johannes Weiß for implementing it in SPM), read more about that [here](https://github.com/AlwaysRightInstitute/swift-mac2arm-x-compile-toolchain).